DeGrom pulled with shoulder issue from Mets’ 6-3 win vs Cubs

 One start after being pulled from a gem against San Diego with flexor tendinitis in his right arm, deGrom went directly down the clubhouse tunnel after finishing the third against the Cubs.
 New York announced that he had an issue with his shoulder moments later.

+“Felt good warming up, felt really good in the first and second inning, then there in the third my shoulder was sore,” deGrom said.
+“This is getting old.
+I want to be out there competing.”

-DeGrom apeared to grimace after a third-inning pitch to Eric Sogard.
-He threw 51 pitches, the last a 99 mph fastball to strike out pitcher Robert Stock, his eighth punchout out of nine hitters.
+DeGrom appeared to grimace after a third-inning pitch to Eric Sogard.
+He threw 51 pitches, the last a 99 mph fastball to strike out pitcher Robert Stock, his seventh straight strikeout victim and eighth punch-out out of nine hitters.

 DeGrom said initial tests ruled out a serious issue, but he planned to get imaging and more observation Thursday.